indy-3rdman/docker-dotnet-spark/images/runtime-hadoop/README.md

 ## Description

-This directory contains the source code to build the docker runtime images for different versions of .NET for Apache Spark and [Apache Spark](https://spark.apache.org).
+This directory contains the source code to build the docker runtime images for different versions of .NET for Apache Spark and [Apache Spark](https://spark.apache.org), including a full Apache Hadoop installation.

 By using these images, you can run and debug your .NET for Apache Spark projects inside a docker container, without the need to set up all required dependencies yourself.
 This means that you, for example, can